 419er techniques were used and are explained by the author.

-Wanted: Green Card is
+Wanted: Green Card is available on Amazon.

 Go To 419 Coalition Main Page